Dean David Hunter

 Vincent L. Gregory Professor in Cancer Prevention

-As Dean for Academic Affairs, I oversee the major academic operations of the School including Academic Affairs – inclusive of Faculty Affairs, Student Affairs and Diversity as managed by Senior Associate Dean for Academic Affairs, Michael Grusby, and Research Strategy and Development as administrated by Associate Dean for Research, Karen Emmons.
+As Dean for Academic Affairs, I oversee the major academic operations of the School including Academic Affairs – inclusive of Faculty Affairs, Student Affairs and Diversity as managed by Senior Associate Dean for Academic Affairs, Michael Grusby, and Research Strategy and Development as administrated by Senior Associate Dean for Research, Francesca Dominici.

 Faculty Affairs The Office of Faculty Affairs is responsible for all aspects of administration for faculty, research scientists, and annual appointments, as well as faculty searches and standing committees of the faculty.